Metrication in the United Kingdom: 1799–1962

-1962 onwards
+Metrication in the UK (1962–1980)

-The British Standards Institution (BSI) chose to stimulate metrication discussion in May 1962 by issuing a short statement on the subject.
-The introduction of the metric system was a topic at the Fifth Commonwealth Standards Conference that was held in Sydney in October 1962.
+The British Standards Institution (BSI) chose to stimulate discussion about metrication in May 1962 by issuing a short statement on the subject.
+The introduction of the metric system was a topic at the Fifth Commonwealth Standards Conference in Sydney in October 1962.
 Also in October 1963, the BSI, based on the results of inquiries by its committees, stated that their view was that changes in the field of measurement were inevitable.
 They also stated that they thought these changes should be channelled towards the metric system becoming the primary weights and measures system for the UK as soon as possible.

-In 1965, the then Federation of British Industry informed the British Government that its members favoured the adoption of the metric system, though some sectors emphasised the need for a voluntary system of adoption.
-The Board of Trade, on behalf of the Government, agreed to support a ten-year metrication programme.
+In 1965, the then Federation of British Industry informed the British government that its members favoured the adoption of the metric system, though some sectors emphasised the need for a voluntary system of adoption.
+The Board of Trade, on behalf of the government, agreed to support a ten-year metrication programme.
 There would be minimal legislation as the programme was to be voluntary and costs were to be borne where they fell.

 Work on adapting specifications started almost as soon as the government first gave its approval in 1965.
 The BSI took the lead in coordinating the efforts of industry, and where appropriate working with the International Organization for Standardization (ISO), CEE, CEN and CENELEC while the Royal Society liaised with professional societies, schools and the like.
 Initially the BSI targeted 1,200 basic standards which were converted to metric units by 1970.
 Most of the remaining 4,000 standards were converted in the ensuing five years.

 There were three principal ways in which metrication was implemented: